 2. Testing is Easy and Quick

-Please encourage everyone you know to test weekly to help flatten the curve, so it buys us that time we need.
+Please encourage everyone you know to test weekly to help flatten the curve.